duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

 DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
-Young kids out of school today love dynamical languages (JavaScript/Python etc) since they are so easy to use.
+Young kids out of school today love dynamical languages (JavaScript/Python etc) due to their easiness.
 They are reluctunt to get their feet wet on the legacy DCOM technology.
 Luckily with the quick adoption of WebSocket in most modern popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
 This revolutionary solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
 It utilizes WebSocket as network transportation layer to communicate in full duplex.
 Comparing with DCOM's RPC protocol WebSocket is much easy to use and more efficient.
 With all built-in features provided by Microsoft IIS this solution can make OPC data accessible safely and securely through Internet.
-Remember - no DCOM to bother or worry, period!
+Gurantted no DCOM to bother or worry, period!

 <h2>Benefits</h2>

 .No DCOM when connecting to a classic OPC server<br>
+.No future DCOM vulnerability or hardening to worry<br>
 .Support dynamical languages (JavaScript/Python etc)<br>
 .Return in standard JSON format<br>
 .Intuitive and easy-to-remember commands instead of checking long REST API syntax<br>
-.No future DCOM vulnerability to worry<br>
 .Built-in account authentication by IIS<br>
 .Built-in secure connection by IIS<br>
 .Make native mobile APP development feasible<br>
 .No tedious 1250-page OPC UA documents to check<br>
 .No OPC UA certificate configuration<br>
 .No OPC UA firewall configuration<br>
-.Cross-platform gurantted(Linux/Mac/Windows)<br>
+.Cross-platform in client gurantted(Linux/Mac/Windows)<br>
-.Deploy as Edge or Gateway device without any custom hardware<br>
+.Deploy as Edge or Gateway without any expensive custom hardware<br>

 <h2>Pre-requiste</h2>
 1. Install in the same box where classic OPC DA/AE/HDA server is installed<br>